mrkrishnaaggarwal/KAKSHA/README.md

 ## 👥 Contributing

-We welcome contributions to further enhance BEROZGAAR!
+We welcome contributions to further enhance KAKSHA!

 1. Fork the repository.
 2. Create a branch for your feature (`git checkout -b feature/amazing-feature`).